• MOTHERHOOD

 You followed through with consequences the first time your child misbehaved, but now they’ve ignored your commands and continue to throw more toys.
 It’s crucial to repeat the consequences – continue to put the toys away until the next day when they can try to play nicely with them again.
 Set out the rules, and repeat them without giving in.

-Set an example
+Set an Example

 The next time you see bad behaviour on the rise, step in before it even happens.
 Guide your child by showing them how to do things properly.
 Take their plate away from them before they throw their food on the floor.
 Set their dolls down, gently dress them and brush their hair.
 Show your child how to care for their toys and play gently.
 They’re more likely to remember how to play properly in the future.

-Explain to your child
+Explain to Your Child

 Instead of saying “stop what you are doing”, explain clearly why your child is not able to do something.
 “You need to play nice with your toys, or they might break.”
 Or “don’t climb on the table because you could fall and hurt yourself.”
 They are more likely to think about what you said and comply.